ValMilkevich/code-conf.com/_events/code-sthlm-2016.md

 content="
 **Day before conference:** Pre-conference meetup for everyone who can't make it for the main event!
 {: .whitestrip }
-**Day after the conference:** Continuous Delivery mastermind group!
-Engage with the speakers and your peers into facilitated open space discussion.
-More details are coming soon - stay tuned!
-{: .whitestrip }
 "
 %}